Elenpay/NodeGuard/README.md

 ## Getting started

+1. Run polar regtest network with Polar, import devnetwork.polar.zip (in the root of this repo) and start it
-1. Open FundsManager.sln with Visual Studio
+2. Open FundsManager.sln with Visual Studio
-2. Set startup project to docker-compose
+3. Set startup project to docker-compose
-3. Run
+4. Run

 ## Requirements